elibs/ebash/README.md

 beginning of the catch block, the value of `$?` will be the return code of the failing command.

-The most difficult caveat of using `try` and `catch` in bashutils is that the code in the `try` block is its own subshell.
+The most difficult caveat of using `try` and `catch` in ebash is that the code in the `try` block is its own subshell.
 This means that variable assignments that you make inside this block will not be seen outside.
 It’s impossible to set a variable in a parent shell from its subshell.
 Note that